Curated with aloha by

 A. Thanks Keith.
 I'm sure it's possible, but I wouldn't want to imply that it's anything close to easy :-)

-The hard part about copper plating, nickel plating, then chrome plating on non-metallic substrates is not simply getting it to deposit, but getting it to look good and, especially in the case of automotive plating, getting it to adhere sufficiently to withstand freezing & baking temperatures, car washes, gravel strikes, etc. Chrome plating on steel is an actual chemical bond; on carbon fiber it's probably just a mechanical bond.
+The hard part about copper plating, nickel plating, then chrome plating on non-metallic substrates is not simply getting it to deposit, but getting it to look good and, especially in the case of automotive plating, getting it to adhere sufficiently to withstand freezing & baking temperatures, car washes, gravel strikes, etc. Chrome plating on steel is an actual chemical bond; on ABS plastic it's a mechanical bond but an extraordinary one because of the way ABS can be etched to a sponge-like surface; on carbon fiber it's probably just a dubious mechanical bond similar to paint.

 Luck & Regards,